imaginando/imaginando.github.io/lk/matrix.md

 - **LENGTH** - Allows you to select the clip length with 1 bar increments
 - **X2** - Doubles the clip’s length
 - **/2** - Halves the clip’s length
-- **MIDI TRIGGERING** - Allows you to select a midi channel, and a cc number so you can launch clips with midi
+- **MIDI TRIGGERING** - Allows you to select a MIDI channel, and a cc number so you can launch clips with MIDI
 - **FOLLOW ACTION** - Allows you to choose what happens when the current clip reaches its end.
   - **NONE** - No follow action will be done.
   - **NEXT** - Next clip in the track will be triggered
   - **RANDOM** - A random clip in the track will be triggered

 ### Piano Roll

 The Piano roll is where you can view and edit the contents of each session clip.
 All the basic actions, such as creating/deleting notes, zooming and moving notes, are available through gestures.

 ### Zooming and Panning

 To zoom, just pinch two fingers inwards (to zoom in) or outwards (to zoom out).
 To pan the clip area just drag two fingers in the direction you wish to pan.
 (Vertically or horizontally)

 ### Clip Loop Zone